anou/iftheme-docs/plugins/github-updater/README.md

 ### Plugins

 There must be a `GitHub Plugin URI` or `Bitbucket Plugin URI` declaration in the plugin's header.
+The plugin's primary file **must** be named similarly to the repo name.

 ~~~php
 /*